discordjs/guide/guide/popular-topics/permissions.md

 ```

 ::: warning
-The `.permissionsFor()` method returns a <branch version="v11.x" inline>bit field</branch><branch version="v12.x" inline>Permissions object</branch> with all permissions set if the member or role has the global `ADMINISTRATOR` permission and does not take overwrites into consideration in this case.
+The `.permissionsFor()` and `.permissiosnIn()` methods return a <branch version="v11.x" inline>bit field</branch><branch version="v12.x" inline>Permissions object</branch> with all permissions set if the member or role has the global `ADMINISTRATOR` permission and does not take overwrites into consideration in this case.
 Using the second parameter of the `.has()` method as described further down in the guide will not allow you to check without taking `ADMINISTRATOR` into account here!
 :::

 If you want to know how to work with the returned Permissions objects keep reading as this will be our next topic.